 The 2006 U.S. Department of Education Changes Drastically Weaken Title IX and Should Be Rescinded

-FMF and many women's rights groups see this weakening of Title IX and related government encouragement of single sex education as an improper use of Title IX.
+The Feminist Majority Foundation (FMF) and many women's rights groups see this weakening of Title IX and related government encouragement of single sex education as an improper use of Title IX.
 The National Coalition for Women and Girls in Education points out that instead of making it clear that Title IX protects against sex discrimination, these rule changes facilitate sex discrimination and should be rescinded.

 Increased Sex Segregation Is More Likely to Increase Sex Discrimination and Sex Stereotyping in Public K-12 Education than to Reduce It